 Component units are legally separate organizations for which the School Board is financially accountable and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
-Based on this criteria, the School Board has no component units.
+Based on this criteria, the School Board has no component units which should be included as part of the financial reporting entity of the Board.